-Eye movement desensitization and reprocessing (EMDR), in which you focus on distractions like hand movements and sounds while talking about the traumatic event.
+- Eye movement desensitization and reprocessing (EMDR), in which you focus on hand movements and sounds while talking about the traumatic event.

 Finding a therapist you trust is important.
 A good therapist will listen to your concerns and help you make changes in your life.
 Your doctor can help you find one.
 If you are a veteran, the VA is a good place to start.
 Churches sometimes offer services that help people get counseling.
 Or you can call your state Health and Welfare office.